Jewelry, Makeup & Other Adornments

 "Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death-- even death on a cross!"
 (Philip.
 2:5-8)

 God detested the actions of the leaders and women of Israel dwelling in Jerusalem, who crushed his people and ground the faces of the poor (Isa.
-3:14, 15), as well as the actions professed Christians who discriminated between the rich and the poor (James 2:1-7).
+3:14, 15), as well as the actions of professed Christians who discriminated between the rich and the poor (James 2:1-7).

-Biblically speaking, in of itself, it is not wrong to wear jewelry or other appearance enhancers.
+Biblically speaking, in of itself, it is not wrong or a sin to wear jewelry or other appearance enhancers.
 Jewelry, if worn tastefully, and for the right purpose, such as to make oneself attractive for one's spouse, or in acceptance of one's elevation in favor, is not Biblically wrong.
 Imagine Joseph telling Pharaoh he would not wear his ring, or the Prodigal Son rejecting the father's offer to reinstate him, of Rebekah telling Abraham's servant that she was not interested in his gifts, of Solomon's bride rejecting his offer of jewels, of Joseph telling Jacob that he really couldn't accept that beautiful coat, of Mordecai rejecting King Xerxes' signet ring.
 One must recognize that sometimes others need to give, and we need to graciously receive.

 However, if one becomes vain or proud on account of one's beauty or success, seeking to attract attention to oneself, (whether it be through the use of ornamentation, makeup, expensive clothing or luxury items, such as houses or cars), then the usage of such items becomes very wrong because our attitude is wrong.
 We have fallen into the same pit as Lucifer did in heaven and as Israel did after God had blessed them.
 God labels this a prostitution of oneself to another to whom one's allegiance is not due.

-In a world of so much want, where the poor are everywhere, should we as Christians seek our own aggrandizement? or should we strive to relieve suffering, through service, humility and good deeds.
+In a world of so much want, where the poor are everywhere, should we as Christians seek our own aggrandizement? or should we strive to relieve suffering, through service, humility and good deeds?

 Additionally, many Christians believe that we are in a time of judgment, when God is deciding our cases for eternal life or eternal separation based upon our relationship with Him.
 If so, shouldn't our time be better spent in seeking to reflect Christ more fully, to cleanse our lives of anything that might come between us and God?